A complete guide to hiking the Dragon Crest Mountain nature trail and viewpoint hike in Khao Ngon Nak National Park, Krabi, Thailand.

 - Difficulty: Moderate (quite steep & hot)

-This Krabi hike is an out-and-back trail, leading straight up to the Khao Ngon Nak viewpoint, which is also sometimes called Nong Thale Peak, and back down on the same trail.
+This Krabi hike is an out-and-back trail, leading straight up to the Khao Ngon Nak viewpoint (Nong Thale Peak), and back down on the same trail.
 The hike is not technically difficult but is rather steep with some very light boulder scrambling toward the top.

 We reached the top in roughly 1 hour and 45 minutes, which included some stops for photos along the way.
 The descent took roughly 1 hour.